 It has taken six years, but I finally found a source for the second episode of radio’s attempt to turn the newspaper strip’s original “most beautiful girl in comics” into a soap opera, “The Adventures of Jane Arden.”

-That leaves only about 36 weeks of missing daily episodes to go, if these are, in fact, from that NBC series!
+That leaves who knows how missing daily episodes to go!
 Documentation for tapes and mp3 files circulating among collectors and online can be pretty thin.

 I had stumbled onto the first episode while examining an Old Time Radio Researchers group collection of hundreds of fragmentary episodes of less-known series, stored at the Internet Archive.
 Now that I am better connected to the group through its Facebook incarnation, I was able to ask whether other episodes were around, and veteran collector Jerry Haendiges kindly put a copy of the second installment online where I could listen.